XCSoar/xcsoar-mapgen-container/README.md

  1. GITURL - The git url where the mapgen sources are from (https://github.com/xcsoar/mapgen/mapgen.git)
  1. GITBRANCH - The branch where to pull from (default:master)
- 1. NGINXPORT - The port you wish to expose the service on (9090)

 ### Building
 in the current directory: